 1. Parallel Hybrid Vehicles

-This is the most common type of hybrid, and the most well-known example is the Toyota Prius.
-The wheels of the car can be powered in three ways: directly by the engine, solely by the electric motor, or jointly by both power sources.
+The most prevalent form of hybrid is exemplified by the Toyota Prius.
+The vehicle’s wheels can be driven in three distinct manners: solely by the engine, exclusively by the electric motor, or through a combination of both power sources.

 2. Hybrid Vehicles with Extended Range